Coming for Retreat

 Retreatants order their own supplies and prepare their own food and our kind caretaker delivers groceries to the cabins every two weeks for most of the year, and sometimes every three weeks during the winter and spring months.
 During the rainy season deliveries depend on road conditions.
 Communication between meditators and staff, including passing on the shopping lists, is managed via a note system that is checked twice a week.
 Of course, more direct communication will handle any emergency situation.

 The retreat cabins have no cell phone or internet service.
-Satellite-linked internet and phone service at the office in the Main Zopa House is available for use at the beginning and end of a retreatant’s stay to help with logistics and also to deal with any urgent situations that might arise.
+Satellite-linked internet and phone service at the office in the Lama Zopa Main House is available for use at the beginning and end of a retreatant’s stay to help with logistics and also to deal with any urgent situations that might arise.
 The Land of Calm Abiding email account is checked every day by staff to ensure that any emergency messages sent by family, friends, and/or teachers will reach residents.

 The environment of LCA, a wildlife sanctuary, offers unparalleled silence, spaciousness, and beauty.
 Available to lay persons as well as ordained, Land of Calm Abiding welcomes serious Dharma students who follow practice guidelines in accordance with the teachings of His Holiness the Dalai Lama.
 Applicants should have established relationships with accomplished masters such as the most kind Lama Zopa Rinpoche, recognized lineage holders, or other authentic teachers.
 The teachers should know applicants well enough to assess their suitability for solitary retreat in an isolated setting.